Single-photon scattering in giant-atom waveguide systems with chiral coupling: photon scattering with chiral coupling: The Markovian regime

 (2) For $\text{mod}(\tilde{\phi}_{12},2\pi)=2m^{\text{\ensuremath{\prime}}}\pi/N$ ($m^{\text{\ensuremath{\prime}}}=1,2,...,N-1$), the Lamb shift can be nonvanishing and is given by

-but the effective decay rates vanish ($\Gamma_{x}=\Gamma_{y}=0$) due to the destructive interference effect among the coupling points, which is analogous to the case with uniformly symmetric coupling, then a photon incident from the left or the right will be completely transmitted, independent of the frequency detuning between photon and atomic transition.
+but the effective decay rates vanish ($\Gamma_{L}=\Gamma_{R}=0$) due to the destructive interference effect among the coupling points.
+Then, a photon incident from the left or the right will be completely transmitted, independent of the frequency detuning between the incident photon and the atomic transition.
+This is analogous to the case with uniformly symmetric coupling, except that $\Delta_{L}\neq\Delta_{R}$.